rbozal1/Homework02/README.md

-# Homework01
+# Homework02: Responsive Portfolio

-I created this website as homework for my bootcamp at John Hopkin's University
+I created this website as homework for my coding bootcamp at John Hopkin's University

 Responsive Portfolio
 I used bootstrap grip layout